StudySmarter - The all-in-one study app.

 This is beneficial because it allows researchers to identify naturally occurring differences/similarities and relationships between variables and subgroups of people.

-Cross-sectional studies can be conducted relatively quickly.
+Cross-sectional studies can be conducted relatively quickly and are relatively inexpensive.

 Cross-sectional research has many practical applications in psychology.
 For example, it can be used to estimate the prevalence of certain mental illnesses.
 This is important because it raises the awareness of public health services that changes, such as the support offered, need to be improved.

-Huang et al. (2019) found that prevalence rates of mental illness in China increased in 2013 compared with 1982.
+Huang et al. (2019) found that the prevalence rates of mental illness in China increased in 2013 compared with 1982.

-The disadvantages of cross-sectional research are:
+On the other hand, the disadvantages of cross-sectional research are:

 Cross-sectional research is not conducted in a controlled setting with a standardised procedure (due to the nature of the experimental research method).
 Therefore, it is difficult for researchers to prevent confounding variables from influencing the factors studied.
 This reduces the validity of the study.